top of page

 Research interests

-Predator-Prey Interactions, Predator-Predator Interactions, Biodiversity, Conservation Biology, Global Change, Climate Change, Anthropogenic Activities, Community Ecology, Conservation Translocations, Carnivores, Mammals, Occupancy Modelling, Camera-trapping, Progamming, Methodology
+Predator-Prey Interactions, Predator-Predator Interactions, Biodiversity, Conservation Biology, Global Change, Climate Change, Anthropogenic Activities, Community Ecology, Conservation Translocations, Carnivores, Mammals, Occupancy Modelling, Camera-trapping, Progamming, Methodology, Spatial Ecology

 Projects